Ivan Nahem

 A fan named Gregg Bielski, who was known in the noise music circles in Pittsburgh, contacted Ivan in 2016 to ask if he would contribute spoken word to soundtracks he was making.
 Ivan brought in all three former Ritual Tension cohorts for a collaborative effort, resulting in the album The Kiss by ex->tension, and he began performing with various lineups around the Northeast by 2017 as ex->tension.
 It may be noted that The Kiss was re-released in 2021 on Meditation Records. run by Ichiro Tsuji (Dissecting Table) in Japan.
 A short film directed by Ivan – https://youtu.be/jIKs-B0iplE – was also released in Japan as a DVD.

 Suddenly Ivan felt the pull of rocking out again, and re-ignited Ritual Tension with Mike and Marc.
 Andrew declined.
-They played a series of gigs and recorded at Mark C.’s Deepsea Studio, releasing Its Just the Apocalypse, Its Not the End on Arguably Records in 2020, again to fine critical reaction, but the pandemic spoiled performance plans.
+They played a series of gigs and recorded at Mark C.’s Deepsea Studio, releasing It’s Just the Apocalypse, It’s Not the End on Arguably Records in 2020, again to fine critical reaction, but the pandemic spoiled performance plans.

 Although Ivan’s no longer what you might call a young man, his perspective now is that all things seem at this moment topsy-turvy, so maybe that means he’s just getting started.
 He plans to perform a retrospective of his work as a solo artist and with collaborators beginning in the spring of 2022.